 4.1.
-Evaluation setup
+Evaluation Setup

-We have tested our proposed approach in both real and simulated cloud environments using the COSCO framework (Tuli et al., 2021) and the CloudSim toolkit (Calheiros et al., 2011).
-We keep the size of the scheduling interval as 5 min or 300 s and run our experiments for 100 scheduling intervals to generate QoS results.
+We have tested our proposed approach in both real and simulated cloud environments using the COSCO framework [14] and the CloudSim toolkit [19].
+We keep the size of the scheduling interval as 5 minutes or 300 seconds and run our experiments for 100 scheduling intervals to generate QoS results.
 For statistical significance, we average over 5 runs.
 The first is a physical setup where we have used 10 Azure VMs in a distributed cloud setup as described below.

 - Private Cloud.
-6 Azure machines, four of type B2s (dualcore CPU with 4 GB RAM) and two of type B4 ms (quad-core with 16 GB RAM).
+6 Azure machines, four of type B2s (dualcore CPU with 4 GB RAM) and two of type B4ms (quadcore with 16 GB RAM).
 They were instantiated in the London, UK Azure datacenter. - Public Cloud.
-4 Azure machines, two of type B4 ms (quadcore with 16 GB RAM) and two of type B8 ms (octa-core with 32 GB RAM).
+4 Azure machines, two of type B4ms (quad-core with 16 GB RAM) and two of type B8ms (octa-core with 32 GB RAM).
 They were instantiated in the Virginia, USA Azure datacenter.

 We also tested on a simulated platform with 5 times the instances as described above to give a total of 50 hosts.
 The former allows more accurate testing of our approach while the latter allows large-scale experimentation.
-We use the SPEC power benchmarks to determine the energy consumption of the datacenters as done in prior work (Tuli et al., 2021).
-We used the R and C values in (13) as 0.5 and 0.03 based on prior work (Wolf, 2016).
-We followed the same implementation details as in prior work (Tuli et al., 2021; Basu et al., 2019; Alwasel et al., 2020).
+We use the SPEC power benchmarks to determine the energy consumption of the datacenters as done in prior work [14].
+We used the R and C values in (13) as 0.5 and 0.03 based on prior work [33].
+We followed the same implementation details that were used and described in previous work [14, 30, 34].